-Seaweek – Kaupapa Moana is New Zealand’s annual national week celebrating the sea took place from Saturday 29 February to Sunday 8 March 2020.
-Thank you to everyone who helped to make it a success!!
+Seaweek – Kaupapa Moana is New Zealand’s annual national week celebrating the sea and is planned to take place from Saturday 6 March to Sunday 14 March 2021.

-Seaweek is hosted by the NZ Association for Environmental Education (NZAEE), Seaweek focuses on learning about the ocean because it is so important to all our lives, no matter how far you are from it!
+Seaweek is hosted by the NZ Association for Environmental Education (NZAEE) and coordinated nationally by Sir Peter Blake Marine Education and Recreation Centre (MERC).
+Seaweek focuses on learning about the ocean because it is so important to all our lives, no matter how far you are from it!
 Our mission is about exciting and inspiring all New Zealanders to renew their connections with the sea!
 This is not just for children or those involved with formal education – it’s a time for all of us to get to know our ocean, its habitats, characteristics and inhabitants better.

 We would like to highlight the diverse connections and interactions we have with the sea which makes our lives so intertwined with the health of our ocean environment.